 DateTime::createFromFormatwith day of year placed before the year.
 Reported in 2012, and never fixed.
 Workaround: Put the year first.
 (This was in my list from last leap year also.)

 - The photo sharing site 500px has problems editing photos taken on Feb 29th.
-The company acknowledged the issue on March 10th in a support thread.
+The company acknowledged the issue on March 10th in a support thread, but has not yet reported a fix.

 Verified / Fix Pending